 Let all that grows recede and rot!"

-Darkstorm's Demon of Decay emerged from its Staff and flew towards Leoric, its sole purpose to envelope the Spectral Knight and cause him to age rapidly.
+Darkstorm's Demon of Decay emerged from its Staff and flew towards Leoric; its sole purpose wasto envelope the Spectral Knight with its wings and cause him to age rapidly.
 Leoric, who knew from past experience what the creature was capable of, quickly leapt out of the way, assuming his Lion form as he did so, and knocked Darkstorm off his feet.
 Deprived of its intended target, the Demon promptly turned on a random member of the crowd, the girl who had helped the Spectral Knights escape.

-"Fania!" a woman cried out in horror as the Demon began to wrap its wings around the girl.
+"Fania!" a woman, evidently the girl's mother since she looked like an older version of her, cried out in horror as the Demon began to wrap its wings around the girl, preparing to decay her.

 But, before the creature could do its deadly work, a double volley of energy blasts blew it to pieces, leaving the girl called Fania blinking in confusion but completely unharmed.
 Everyone in the crowd looked up to see Galadria and Cryotek flying overhead in the hover-pods, with Arzon following close behind in his Eagle form.
 "Need any help?"
 Cryotek called as he and Galadria drew level with their fellow Spectral Knights.

 Leoric reverted to his human form but kept a close eye on Darkstorm in case the Darkling Lord tried something.
 "Now do you see?" he asked the Fellowship.
 "The woman you condemned as carrying the spawn of evil just saved one of you - and from the power of Darkstorm's Staff!"
 Glancing at the Fellowship, he could see expressions of doubt on several of their faces; clearly, Galadria and Cryotek's actions had given them something to think about.